lKvasiKl/intexsoft-backend/README.md

 # Intexsoft-backend #
 Intexsoft practical task.
-Web API for working with images.<br/>
+Web API for working with posts (like Instagram).<br/>
 Authentication in the application is carried out through a bearer token.<br/>
 Database: postgresql.